© Crown copyright 2018

 You should fill in a tax return.
 You should claim qualifying care relief, and include your total receipts and your qualifying amount, on the ‘Self-employment (short)’ pages.

 4. Your accounting date

 Qualifying care relief applies on a tax year basis – that is, from 6 April in one year to 5 April the next.

-If your annual accounting date is not 5 April, HMRC will treat your total receipts from qualifying care and the qualifying amount as though they are for the tax year in which your accounting year ends.
+If your annual accounting date isn’t 5 April, HMRC will treat your total receipts from qualifying care and the qualifying amount as though they are for the tax year in which your accounting year ends.

 5. How to complete your tax return

-- Self Assessment: Self-employment (full) (SA103F) - Publications - GOV.UK Guidance at box 2 (description of your business) explains how to complete your tax return depending on whether you are using the simplified method or the profit method
+- Self Assessment: Self-employment (full) (SA103F) guidance at box 2 (description of your business) explains how to complete your tax return depending on whether you’re using the simplified method or the profit method

 Online forms, phone numbers and addresses for advice on Self Assessment.